risk-first/website/menagerie/Staging-And-Classifying.md

 So [Feature Risk](Feature-Risk) and [Dependency Risk](Dependency-Risk) are _two sides of the same coin_.
 You face [Dependency Risk](Dependency-Risk) when you’re a client, [Feature Risk](Feature-Risk) when you’re the supplier.

 To _use_ a dependency requires the client and the supplier to communicate, and this entails [Communication Risk](Communication-Risk).
 You have to learn to use a dependency.
-Maybe it's supplier learns something from you.
+Maybe its supplier learns something from you.
 This changes internal models.

 ![Features And Dependencies](images/generated/staging-and-classifying/features-and-dependencies.png)